videoDAC/livepeer-delegator-aragon-app/README.md

 ```sh
 dao install <DAO Address> livepeer.open.aragonpm.eth --set-permissions open --environment staging --app-init-args 0x37dC71366Ec655093b9930bc816E16e6b587F968
 ```
 Note the success of this call could be dependant on the permissions set in the DAO.

-Ensure the account connected can action the `Manage Apps` permission either directly or through a forwarder eg the Voting app.
-See Permissions -> Kernal in the UI to check.
+Ensure the account connected can action a) the `Manage Apps` permission on the `Kernel`, and b) the `Create permissions` permission on the `ACL`, either directly, or through a forwarder eg the Voting app.
+See `Permissions` -> `Kernel` and `Permissions` -> `ACL` in the UI to check.

 If installed without `--set-permissions open` then create a permission for the app to appear in the DAO with:
 ```sh